Are you looking for a specialist in cardiac pathologies?

 This pathology is characterized by an irregular heartbeat, causing palpitations.
 These cardiovascular ailments generally affect the elderly (the average age of victims is 70 years).

-Atrial fibrillation is favored by existing cardiovascular diseases (heart failure, hypertension, etc.).
+Atrial fibrillation is increased in likelihood by existing cardiovascular diseases (heart failure, hypertension, etc.).

 How to prevent heart problems?

-If heart diseases aren’t curable, it is possible to anticipate them by addressing the risk factors.
+Heart diseases aren’t curable, therefore it is even more important to adopt a preventative focus over your lifetime to reduce your likelihood of suffering from one.
+It is possible to anticipate them by addressing the risk factors.

 It has been shown that stopping smoking, having a healthy diet rich in fruits and vegetables, exercise and reducing alcohol consumption are all factors that limit the risk of cardiovascular disease.